Uncertainty Maximization in Partially Observable Domains: A Cognitive Perspective: Introduction

-The approach presented in this work addresses the issue of optimization of a limited bandwidth \textit{communication channel} between the agent's environment perception and its learning algorithm, asserting the importance of looking at the learning problem (artificial and biological) as essentially \textit{uncertainty greedy}.
+The approach presented in this work addresses the issue of optimization of a limited bandwidth \textit{communication channel} between the agent's perception and its learning algorithm, asserting the importance of looking at the learning problem (artificial and biological) as essentially \textit{uncertainty greedy}.
 This proposal is based on exploiting this inherent, natural, informational dependence, which represents a characteristic of all learning processes.
-Instead of increasing the channel's \textit{bandwidth} in our quest to better describe the environment (i.e., increasing the state-space dimension) the goal of the proposed approach is to utilize the \textit{channel} in a way that would maximize its ability to efficiently transfer the uncertainty or entropy of the perceived environment.
-It relies on a simple, yet effective concept of \textit{temporal difference displacement}({TDD}) defined over a single agent's transition and indicating the portion of the sensed state that was affected by the transitioning process.
-The \textit{TDD} criteria allows for the implementation of the main functional component of the approach: \text{active state space masking} based on the specific transition's temporal difference displacement function ({TDDM}).
-The main effect of the \textit{TDDM}-based masking is an isolation of a \textit{subset} of the observations that are including the information responsible for representing \textit{distinctions} among world states, while suppressing the unchanging information, so to reduce the overloading of the approximation of the learning algorithm.
-The proposed selective attentive focus thus enables the learning algorithms dealing with partially observable spaces to improve their essential function of discriminating among the world states based on their temporal relationships, which, in turn, can support the development of better policies by inducing determinism into the system.
+Instead of increasing the channel's \textit{bandwidth} in our quest to better describe the environment (so increasing the state-space dimension) the goal of the proposed approach is to utilize the available \textit{channel} in a way that would maximize its ability to efficiently transfer the uncertainty or entropy of the perceived environment.
+The proposal relies on the simple, yet effective, concept of \textit{temporal difference displacement}({TDD}) criterion for state space masking, able to perform a selective filtering of the sensed state portions based on the amount of transitional information it carries.
+TDD approach borrows motion detection techniques, usually used in eliminating temporal redundancy during video compression.
+Before using the transition $(s,a,r,s')$ for the learning, based on the two transitional states ($s$ and $s'$) TDD produces a binary matrix able to mask-out the non-transitional information contained in them.
+The TDD reduced states are then integrated into their specific transition forming an optimized reusable learning block experience carrying in-itself only temporally correlated information.

+\textit{TDDM}-based masking makes possible for agent's learning experiences to include the information needed to represent \textit{distinctions} among world states (i.e. transitional information), while eliminating the constant information, alleviating the overload of the learning algorithm approximation process.

+The proposed selective, attentive focus thus inevitably creates partially observable spaces from the perspective of learning agents; It does so in such a way as so to improve their ability to discriminate among the world states based on their temporal relationships; this, in turn, supports for development of better policies by inducing much needed determinism into the system.